-Things you thought you knew about cirrhosis
+Myths and facts: 7 things you thought you knew about cirrhosis

-False.
-Cirrhosis is simply severe scarring of the liver caused by various ‘injuries’ over time.
+Fact: Cirrhosis is simply severe scarring of the liver caused by various ‘injuries’ over time.
 There can be several causes of those injuries, including hepatitis B or C, hereditary disorders of iron or copper overload, liver diseases caused by an overactive immune system, nonalcoholic fatty liver disease or drinking too much alcohol.

-It depends.
-If your weight gain is from eating too many calories, this can lead to fat deposits on your liver, which can cause further injury.
+Fact: If your weight gain is from eating too many calories, this can lead to fat deposits on your liver, which can cause further injury.
 If your weight gain is due to fluid retention, it may be a sign that your liver is deteriorating.
 With cirrhosis, it’s important to eat a well-balanced diet to provide your body with all of the nutrients it needs and to avoid losing muscle mass.

-Not necessarily true.
-Your liver may still be able to perform all of its routine functions on a daily basis for a long time.
+Fact: Your liver may still be able to perform all of its routine functions on a daily basis for a long time.
 However, having cirrhosis means you may experience the previously mentioned symptoms and have a risk for developing liver cancer.
 If your symptoms aren’t adequately controlled with medical therapy or you have early liver cancer that can’t be removed with surgery, you may need a liver transplant.

-Liver transplants are complex surgeries and are usually a patient’s last option to get better.
-Despite your transplant team’s best intentions and efforts, however, complications from the surgery can occur.
+Fact: Liver transplants are complex surgeries and are usually a patient’s last option to get better.
+Despite your transplant team’s best intentions and efforts, complications from the surgery can occur.
 You’ll also have to take medications for life to prevent liver rejection.
 These medications may have side effects such as diabetes, high blood pressure, high cholesterol, kidney dysfunction or neurologic problems.
-Also, certain liver diseases can reoccur in the new liver after time, like cancer, autoimmune hepatitis, primary sclerosing cholangitis or primary biliary cholangitis.
-While a liver transplant is your best chance to return to a functional life if you have significant complications from cirrhosis, keeping your liver healthy enough to avoid a liver transplant in the first place is the best approach.
-You can do this by getting medical care for your liver condition early, taking medications prescribed by your doctor faithfully, maintaining a healthy weight and avoiding additional injury to the liver from alcohol.
+Also, certain liver diseases like cancer, autoimmune hepatitis, primary sclerosing cholangitis or primary biliary cholangitis can reoccur in the new liver after time.

 For patients suffering from cirrhosis, slowing down the progression of this serious illness may help preserve your remaining liver function.
 That’s why it’s important to diagnose what’s causing your cirrhosis as quickly as possible.Learn more about liver cirrhosis

 Chicago, IL 60637 888-824-0200